dstlry/dstlr/README.md

 ### Indexing into SolrCloud from Anserini

 Index a document collection with Anserini, and ensure the appropriate Solr [command-line parameters](https://github.com/dstlry/dstlr/blob/master/src/main/scala/io/dstlr/package.scala) for `dstlr` are adjusted if use non-default options.

+Note: Remember to always rebuild the JAR by running `sbt assembly` if any changes are made to [command-line parameters](https://github.com/dstlry/dstlr/blob/master/src/main/scala/io/dstlr/package.scala).

 We'll index [Washington Post collection](https://github.com/castorini/anserini/blob/master/docs/regressions-core18.md) as an example.
 First, create the `core18` collection in Solr: